 - 1. Plug the 7-way connector plug into the tow vehicle socket and verify that the driving lights on the side and rear of trailer light up. - 2.
 Have someone stand behind the trailer and confirm lights are working when you perform next steps. - a.
 Step on the tow vehicle brakes.
 Brake lights should light up in the rear. - b.
 Turn on right/left turn signals and verify that the appropriate lights come on. - c.
-With your foot on the brake, put your vehicle in reverse and verify that the backup lights come on. - 3.
+With your foot on the brake, put your vehicle in reverse and verify that the backup lights (if equipped) come on. - 3.
 If any of the lights do not function as expected, the system may need serviced.

-The 7-way connector plug, the wire harness by the tongue, supplies power from the tow vehicle to brake, turn signal, driving and backup lights in your travel trailer.
+The 7-way connector plug, the wire harness by the tongue, supplies power from the tow vehicle to brake, turn signal, driving and backup lights (if equipped) and on most tow vehicle makes/models may provide power to your camper's 12V electrical system.
 It may build up corrosion over time.
 Clean the connector plug frequently to ensure good electrical contact.